 I have owned a property management company for almost 10 years, served on executive boards of landlord support associations for 8 years, and I have been a landlord instructor and educator for 5 years.
 Even with all this experience I am constantly studying landlord-tenant law and continue to come across situations that are new to me.

 75% of the time being a landlord is simply accepting rent, scheduling repairs, and doing the occasional inspection.
 Eventually, you will have a tenant that doesn’t pay their rent, violates the lease, needs a rent increase, or that you need to move out so you can upgrade the unit.
 If you use the wrong form, calculate your notice expiration incorrectly, or simply don’t know your local regulations; it could cost you thousands of dollars.
 Nobody will send you a reminder and the courts expect you as the landlord to know the law.
 Ignorance of the law isn’t a worthy defense.

-The most important expense to all landlords should be their membership with a landlord support association like I am local with the Oregon Rental Housing Association, Portland Area Rental Owners Association, and the Northwest Real Estate Investors Association to name a few.
+The most important expense to all landlords should be their membership with a landlord support association like I am local with the Albany Rental Housing Association.
 Below are 5 reasons why EVERY landlord should be a member of a support association.

 With most associations, they truly want to help landlords be good, law abiding landlords.
 Whether it is at monthly Q&A meetings or simply being available via phone or email you can get help with your specific situation.
 They will be able to walk you right through the proper way to handle your situation, mistakes to avoid, and ultimately the best way to handle a situation.

 These associations also provide access to legal forms for landlords to use that are updated yearly to make sure they are always in accordance with the current laws.
 Most of the eviction cases that I see tenants win are due to the landlord using an incorrect form or didn’t fill out the form properly.